 3. Virtual assistant

-VAs make around $30 per hour.
-If you are systematic and detail-oriented, this could be a great fit for you.
+VAs make around $21 per hour.
+This could be a great fit for you if you are systematic and detail-oriented.
 With lots of industries shifting toward remote work, there is an increasing need for online support professionals.
 This role wears many hats—from administrative and clerical to bookkeeping and social media management.

 4. Online course teaching